ANedelkin/Console-Snake/README.md

 4. That's it!!!
 Enjoy!!!

 !!!IMPORTANT!!!
-So, if you have downloaded the last version of the game incorrectly, your antivirus has most probaby blocked the game.
-In order to play the game, you have to unban all the banned files (see how in internet), and then download this version as listed above.
+If you have downloaded the last version of the game incorrectly, your antivirus has most probaby blocked it.
+In order to play the game, you have to unban all the banned files (see how in the internet), and then download this version as listed above.